FENECON Industrial XL Operating Instructions

 • A crane with a minimum load capacity of 32 tons is required to transport a fully-equipped Industrial XL.

-• When lifting the system, the lifting instructions specified by the manufacturer must be followed.
+• When lifting the electrical energy storage system, the Lifting instructions specified by the manufacturer must be observed.

 • Information on weight, center of gravity and dimensions are found in the dimensions and mass sections.